mattetti/mattetti.github.com.old/source/_posts/2012-11-14-engineers-suck-at-finding-right-jobs.markdown

 * **Your job might not be well suited for you**.

-I'll show you why we are lucky bastards, why we aren't so good at picking the right jobs and some hints are how to solve this issue.
+I'll show you why we are lucky bastards, why we aren't so good at picking the right jobs and some hints on how to solve this issue.

 <br>

 I remember a family friend telling me when I was a kid that computers are going to be the future and that there will be a lot of jobs in this field.
-I also remember that the idea of seating all day, alone, in front of a [minitel](http://en.wikipedia.org/wiki/Minitel)-like computer scared the hell out of me.
+I also remember that the idea of sitting all day, alone, in front of a [minitel](http://en.wikipedia.org/wiki/Minitel)-like computer scared the hell out of me.
 Yet, this person was right and I now work from home, spending 12+ hours in front of a monitor and I get emails and phone calls from many people